 MAKE stands for Machine leArning and Knowledge Engineering – the challenges that we address during the two-day MAKEathon will benefit from a combination of machine learning and explicit knowledge.

 The event will take place in the main building of the FHNW University of Applied Sciences And Arts Northwestern Switzerland, Olten (CH).
-Health protection measures recommended by the Federal Council and the FHNW will be followed.
-Find the latest news here.

 “MAKEathon aims to generate AI-based solutions that address global challenges by combining the strengths of Machine Learning and Knowledge Engineering”